MurutiFelix/ndvi-amplitude-prediction/README.md

+# A spatiotemporal deep learning framework for predicting vegetation dynamics using biophysical, edaphic, anthropogenic, and geomorphological parameters

+This project implements a comprehensive pipeline for predicting NDVI (Normalized Difference Vegetation Index) amplitude—a key indicator of vegetation productivity—using a multi-modal approach that integrates:

+Biophysical drivers: Land Surface Temperature (LST), Precipitation Edaphic factors: Soil type, Topographic Wetness Index (TWI) Anthropogenic influences: Population density Geomorphological constraints: Topography, drainage patterns

+The pipeline supports both traditional machine learning baselines (OLS, GLM, Random Forest, XGBoost) and deep learning models built on the Torch Spatiotemporal Library (TSL), including Graph Neural Networks (GNNs) for capturing complex spatial dependencies.

-# A mini project based on the paper "Forecasting vegetation dynamics in an open ecosystem by integrating deep learning and environmental variables "
+This work is based on the methodology from:

+**Ma, Y., et al. (2022).
+"Forecasting vegetation dynamics in an open ecosystem by integrating deep learning and environmental variables."**
-**Paper:** Yue Ma et.al,(2022) — ndvi-amplitude-prediction: A torch spatio-temporal models comparison **Task:**  forecast vegetation state (predict ndvi) **Hardware target:** KENET HPC — 2× NVIDIA L40 (48 GB each), 96 cores, 355 GB RAM per node
 ---

 ## Folder Structure